uzh-rpg/rpg_svo_pro_open/README.md

 # rpg_svo_pro

-This is the implementation of Semi-direct Visual Odometry (SVO) developed at RPG.
-SVO is a fast and versatile visual front-end as described in the [SVO paper (TRO-17)](http://rpg.ifi.uzh.ch/docs/TRO17_Forster-SVO.pdf).
-Different extensions have been integrated into SVO through various research and industrial projects over the past few years.
+This is repo includes **SVO Pro** which is the newest version of Semi-direct Visual Odometry (SVO) developed over the past few years at the Robotics and Perception Group (RPG).
+SVO was born as a fast and versatile visual front-end as described in the [SVO paper (TRO-17)](http://rpg.ifi.uzh.ch/docs/TRO17_Forster-SVO.pdf).
+Since then, different extensions have been integrated through various research and industrial projects.
+SVO Pro features the support of different [camera models](http://rpg.ifi.uzh.ch/docs/ICRA16_Zhang.pdf), [active exposure control](http://rpg.ifi.uzh.ch/docs/ICRA17_Zhang.pdf), a sliding window based backend, and global bundle adjustment with loop closure.

 In summary, this repository offers the following functionalities:

-* SVO 2.0 that supports perspective, fisheye and stereo cameras
+* Visual-odometry: The most recent version of SVO that supports perspective and fisheye/catadioptric cameras in monocular or stereo setup.
+It also includes active exposure control.
-* Visual-inertial odometry: SVO 2.0 + visual-inertial sliding window optimization backend (modified from [OKVIS](https://github.com/ethz-asl/okvis))
+* Visual-inertial odometry: SVO fronted + visual-inertial sliding window optimization backend (modified from [OKVIS](https://github.com/ethz-asl/okvis))
-* Visual-inertial SLAM: SVO 2.0 + visual-inertial backend +  globally bundle adjusted map using iSAM2.
-The global map is updated in real-time (thanks to iSAM2) and used for localization at frame-rate.
+* Visual-inertial SLAM: SVO frontend + visual-inertial sliding window optimization backend +  globally bundle adjusted map (using [iSAM2](https://gtsam.org/)).
+The global map is updated in real-time, thanks to iSAM2, and used for localization at frame-rate.
-* Loop closure via [DBoW2](https://github.com/dorian3d/DBoW2) and pose graph is also supported for a lightweight, globally consistent (but not so accurate) map.
+* Visual-inertial SLAM with loop closure: Loop closures, via [DBoW2](https://github.com/dorian3d/DBoW2), are integrated in the global bundle adjustment.
+Pose graph optimization is also included as a lightweight replacement of the global bundle adjustment.

 An example of the visual-inertial SLAM pipeline on EuRoC dataset is below (green points - sliding window; blue points - iSAM2 map):

 ![](./doc/images/v102_gm.gif)

-SVO 2.0 and its extensions have been used to support various projects at RPG, such as our recent work on [multiple camera SLAM](http://rpg.ifi.uzh.ch/docs/ICRA20_Kuo.pdf), [voxel map for visual SLAM](http://rpg.ifi.uzh.ch/docs/ICRA20_Muglikar.pdf) and [the tight-coupling of global positional measurements into VIO](http://rpg.ifi.uzh.ch/docs/IROS20_Cioffi.pdf).
+SVO Pro and its extensions have been used to support various projects at RPG, such as our recent work on [multiple camera SLAM](http://rpg.ifi.uzh.ch/docs/ICRA20_Kuo.pdf), [voxel map for visual SLAM](http://rpg.ifi.uzh.ch/docs/ICRA20_Muglikar.pdf) and [the tight-coupling of global positional measurements into VIO](http://rpg.ifi.uzh.ch/docs/IROS20_Cioffi.pdf).
 We hope that the efforts we made can facilitate the research and applications of SLAM and spatial perception.

 ## License